cowcoa/aws-cdk-go-examples/serverless/apigateway_lambda_ddb/README.md

    [Download and Install] - Download and install Go quickly with the steps described here.
 4. Install Docker:<br />
    [Install Docker Engine] - The installation section shows you how to install Docker on a variety of platforms.
-5. Make sure you also have GNU Make installed.
+5. Make sure you also have GNU Make, jq installed.

 ## Deployment
 Run the following command to deploy AWS infra and code by CDK Toolkit:<br />